 The school day starts at 8:55am.

 For safeguarding reasons our doors close at 8:55am.

 Registers are completed and sent to the office at 9am.

-Any children arriving at school after 8:55am are required to report at the main office so that they can be marked as being at school and a record of their late arrival and any reason given can be made for monitoring purposes.
+This is so that we know the registers are correct and so that we can take lunch orders.
+They will be recorded as late and the reason for lateness will be recorded for monitoring purposes.
 They will then be met at their designated entrance by a member of staff.
 Parents are expected to wait with their child until the child enters the school building.

 Working with Parents and Carers

 My name is Miss Harcourt and since September 2023 I have been the full time Safeguarding and Attendance Officer for Shotton Primary School.

 My role is to help ensure children are safe and happy inside and outside of school and address any concerns whilst acting in the best interests of the child.
 I am available to children and families to provide support, advice and help with any issues.
 I can provide low level support to children within school if they are finding aspects of school difficult, struggling with their feelings or emotional regulation, behaviour issues, self esteem and well being.

 I can also work closely with parents and other agencies to help provide the support and help families need, when they need it.
 Please do not hesitate to contact me.
 Myself and school are here to help and work in partnership with our families to achieve the best results for all of our students.

 Staff Cannot Teach an Empty Seat!